 - If the driver is not using the Uber or Lyft app to provide rides, their personal car insurance coverage will be liable for your injuries and the overall costs of the accident, not the rideshare company’s insurance.
 Drivers are required to carry insurance that meets state standards.

 - If the driver is logged into the app but has not accepted a ride request, the rideshare company’s liability coverage applies if the driver was found to be at fault.

 Contact Our Rideshare Accident Attorneys in Miami

-If you’ve been injured in an auto accident involving a Rideshare, please contact Hickey Law Firm in Miami, Florida today at (855) 375-3727 for a FREE case evaluation.
+If you’ve been injured in an auto accident involving a Rideshare, please contact Hickey Law Firm in Miami, Florida today for a FREE case evaluation.
+Call (855) 375-3727 or fill out the consultation request form below!
 Our experienced lawyers serve clients in Miami and surrounding areas of Florida and nationwide.